OsiriX-Foundation/karnak-documentation/docs/userguide/userguide_kheops.md

 The condition field will allow you to assign a condition to enable sharing to the destination.

-All conditions available are presented in the chapter [Destination Conditions](conditions)
+The conditions syntax and usage is detailed in the [Conditions](profiles/conditions) page.